andreluizreis/otx-app-code-challenge/README.md

 2 - Give the option to star/favourite a file or folder.
 3 - Permit the user to navigate between folders.
 4 - Permit the user to click on a file or a folder.
 If the file is selected, it opens a screen with the name of the file.
 If the folder is selected, it should open a list of files in it.
-5 - Have a "Favourites" screen where users can see their favourite files or folders.
+5 - Have a "Favorites" screen where users can see their favourite files or folders.